 A business directory is a citation website that is comprised of a number of different local businesses.
 These businesses are categorised based on local factors such as the type of business, the region, the city and more.
 To make your business seem legitimate you need to sign up your accounting business on as many business directories as possible.

 The way to go when you sign up is to use relevant information about your business, a short description, the location, the type of service, phone number etcetera.

 A number of relevant online examples of such directories that you can sign up are:

-The first step to learning and using SEO to your advantage is starting the process of keyword research.
-You do not have to do this alone because there are tools online that help you optimize SEO by giving you relevant results such as ahrefs and the Google Search Console.
+The first step to learning and using SEO strategy to your advantage is starting the process of keyword research.
+You do not have to do this alone because there are tools online that help you optimise SEO strategy by giving you relevant results such as ahrefs and the Google Search Console.

 However, keyword research is more complicated than just that.
-For an accounting business that just started out you need to know that there are multiple types of keywords and they each target different things.
+For accounting firms that just started out you need to know that there are multiple types of keywords and they each target different things.
 The best thing about this is that you can use them to your advantage.